Modelling Concurrency with Comtraces and Generalized Comtraces: Introduction

-To model the general case that includes the ``non-simultaneously" relationship, we need the concept of {\em generalized stratified order structures} (\emph{gso-structures}), which were introduced and analyzed in \cite{GJ,J0}.
-A gso-structure is a triple $\left(X,\com,\sqsubset\right)$, where $\com$ and $\sqsubset$ are binary relations on $X$ modelling the ``non-simultaneously" and the ``not later than" relationships respectively under the assumption that all system runs are modelled by stratified partial orders.
-In this paper, we propose a language counterpart of gso-structures, called {\em generalized comtraces} (\emph{g-comtraces}).
-We will analyze in detail the properties of g-comtraces, their canonical representations, and most importantly the formal relationship between g-comtraces and gso-structures.
+To model the general case that includes the ``non-simultaneously" relationship, we need the concept of {\em generalized stratified order structures} (\emph{gso-structures}), which were introduced and analyzed by Guo and Janicki in \cite{GJ,J0}.
+A gso-structure is a triple $\left(X,\com,\sqsubset\right)$, where $\com$ and $\sqsubset$ are binary relations on $X$ modelling the ``non-simultaneously" and ``not later than" relationships respectively, under the assumption that all system runs are modelled by stratified partial orders.

+To provide the reader with a high level view of the main motivation and intuition behind the use of so-structures as well as the need of gso-structures, we will consider a motivating example (adapted from \cite{J0}).